remotedesktop1377-cloud/vloghub/frontend/BUG_FIX_SUMMARY.md

 ---

 This fix ensures robust handling of undefined/null data in the image generation pipeline while maintaining full functionality and providing sensible defaults.
-The application now gracefully handles missing or incomplete chapter data without crashing. 🛡️✨
+The application now gracefully handles missing or incomplete SceneData data without crashing. 🛡️✨